twang2218/pmap/README.md

 [License]: https://img.shields.io/cran/l/pmap.svg
 [License Page]: https://github.com/twang2218/pmap/blob/master/LICENSE.md

-The goal of `pmap` is to provide functionality of generating a process map from an event log.
+The goal of `pmap` is to provide the functionality of generating a process map from an event log with the user's preference.

 ## Installation

-An older version of `pmap` is available on [CRAN](https://cran.r-project.org/web/packages/pmap/index.html), if you want to install this version, you can do it by:
+An older version of `pmap` is available on [CRAN](https://cran.r-project.org/web/packages/pmap/index.html), if you prefer to install this version, you can install it by:

 ```R
 install.packages("pmap")
 ```

-However, as [CRAN policy](https://cran.r-project.org/web/packages/policies.html#Submission) states, I shouldn't submit package to CRAN more than once a month, so I will do normal [release on GitHub](https://github.com/twang2218/pmap/releases), and submit to CRAN only when it's possible.
-That is, the version on CRAN might be a little bit old.
+> However, based on the [CRAN policy](https://cran.r-project.org/web/packages/policies.html#Submission), a developer shouldn't submit a package to CRAN more than once within a month, therefore the [GitHub repo](https://github.com/twang2218/pmap/releases) will be the primary release channel, and the package will be submitted to CRAN only when it is possible.
+That is, the package version in CRAN can be a bit outdated.

 To install the latest version, you can install `pmap` from GitHub directly: